Your complete guide to navigating Kolkata’s delicious repertoire of chops, cutlets, and all types of telebhaja aka fried food.

 The only true downside of eating everything under the sun is that sometimes even renowned institutions can leave you in a state of tepid dissatisfaction.
-Heavy blows, if you have not only spent countless nights pondering on what to eat in Darjeeling but also obsessing on menus to figure out what to order and then fantasised about the flavour profiles of individual dishes.
+Heavy blows, if you have not only spent countless nights pondering on what to eat and where to eat in Darjeeling but also obsessing on menus to figure out what to order and then fantasised about particular dishes.
 My first foray into taking a bite out off the high street of Darjeeling cuisine turned out to be one such misadventure.
 Debanjan, my co-traveller on this trip who puts up with my questionable dining choices was pretty pleased with Ara by Bellevue when we walked in on a quiet Sunday afternoon.
 Chic with upholstery that can be described as urban hip, Ara is the newest gastropub to open its